|EN

 travelesimthailand

 Land in Thailand without a plan and your Canadian carrier starts billing $18/day for roaming.
-Stay a week and that is $126 for one person, $252 for two, before you even think about how much data you used.
+Stay a week and that is $126 for one person, or $252 for two, before you have even posted a beach photo or booked a Grab from the airport.

 Best travel eSIM Thailand plans compared